 Method #2: Develop a budget

-After you’ve tracked your spending for a few weeks (or months), use the data you’ve collected to develop a budget.
-According to The Millionaire Next Door, budgeting is one thing that sets the wealthy apart from the rest of us — 55% of millionaires keep a budget.
+After you have tracked your spending for a few weeks (or months), use the data you collected to develop a budget.
+According to The Millionaire Next Door, budgeting is one thing that sets the wealthy apart from the rest of us — 55 percent of millionaires keep a budget.

 Many people — myself included — fail to budget for a variety of reasons: it’s boring, we don’t think we need it, or we don’t know how.
 But this simple act can provide a roadmap for your money.

-There are a variety of budgeting methods you can choose, from Andrew Tobias’ three-step budget to the 60% budget.
-My recent favorite (and a favorite of GRS readers) is Elizabeth Warren’s balanced money formula: 50% to Needs, 20% to Savings, and everything else to Wants.
-Simple but effective.
+There are a variety of budgeting methods you can choose, from Andrew Tobias’ three-step budget to the 60 percent budget.
+My recent favorite (and a favorite of GRS readers) is Elizabeth Warren’s balanced money formula: 50 percent to needs, 20 percent to savings, and everything else to wants.
+Simple, but effective.

 Method #3: Optimize your accounts

-For eighteen years, I was an account holder at a large national bank.
+For 18 years, I was an account holder at a large national bank.
 I paid an $8 “service charge” every month, as well as many other fees.
 I received terrible service and earned no interest.
-Over the last couple of years, I’ve finally begun to optimize my accounts.
+Over the last couple of years, I have finally begun to optimize my accounts.
 If you haven’t already done so, consider the following:

-- Open an online high-yield savings account.
-Even in this era of low interest rates, it’s still possible to earn about 3% on your savings.
-Internet favorite ING Direct currently offers a 2.50% APY and FNBO Direct offers a 2.80% APY.
-These rates are about as low as they can go, and should increase in the months and years ahead.
-And if you don’t need as much liquidity with your investments, consider researching cd rates which may offer a higher interest rate.
+Open an online high-yield savings account.
+In this era of low interest rates, it still isn’t possible to earn even 3 percent on your savings.
+But some online banks offer higher interest rates than others.
+FNBO Direct offers a 0.75% APY (Rate as of April 24, 2015).
+These rates are about as low as they can go, and hopefully they will increase in the months and years ahead.
+And if you don’t need as much liquidity with your investments, consider researching CD rates which may offer a higher interest rate.

-- Choose a rewards checking account.
-Believe it or not, it’s possible to find checking accounts that pay interest.
-Online checking accounts generally pay between 1% and 3%, depending on your balance.
-But you can usually find an even better deal through your local bank or credit union.
+Choose a rewards checking account.
+Believe it or not, it is possible to find checking accounts that pay interest.
+Online checking accounts used to pay between 1 percent and 3 percent, depending on your balance.
+Now they pay less, but you can usually find an even better deal through your local bank or credit union.
 Check out this huge list of rewards checking accounts.

-- Use a rewards credit card.
-If you have trouble with credit, it’s best to avoid plastic altogether.
-If you can use credit responsibly, be sure to choose a credit card that pays you and be prompt to check your free credit report.
+Use a rewards credit card.
+If you have trouble with credit, it is best to avoid plastic altogether.
+But if you can use credit responsibly, be sure to choose a credit card that pays you and be prompt to check your free credit report.
 Avoid cards that carry an annual fee.
 Find a rewards program that matches your lifestyle.
-But don’t choose a card just because it offers a signup bonus or because it gives you a discount at your favorite store.
-Remember: your goal is to find a useful tool.
+But don’t choose a card just because it offers a sign-up bonus or because it gives you a discount at your favorite store.
+Remember: Your goal is to find a useful tool.
 Look for a long-term relationship you can live with.

-It’s important to choose accounts and systems that work for you.
-I signed up for a rewards checking account at a local credit union, but the nearest branch is fifteen minutes out of my way.
+It is important to choose accounts and systems that work for you.
+I signed up for a rewards checking account at a local credit union, but the nearest branch is 15 minutes out of my way.
 I never use it.
-I had to compromise by opening on online checking account instead.
-I earn a lower rate, but it’s an account I’ll actually use.
+I had to compromise by opening an online checking account instead.
+I earn a lower rate, but it is an account I will actually use.